Eightco Holdings Inc. Reports Full Year 2022 Financial Results and Provides Business Update

-/EIN News/ -- SAFETY HARBOR, Florida, April 17, 2023 (GLOBE NEWSWIRE) -- Eightco Holdings Inc. (NASDAQ: OCTO) today provided a corporate update in conjunction with the filing of its Annual Report, on Form 10-K for the year ended December 31, 2022.
+SAFETY HARBOR, Florida, April 17, 2023 (GLOBE NEWSWIRE) -- Eightco Holdings Inc. OCTO today provided a corporate update in conjunction with the filing of its Annual Report, on Form 10-K for the year ended December 31, 2022.

 Executive Commentary